 Some might read this phrase and think it strange, but there is profound truth in these words.
 As Dr.Hanscom says, “If you are whole, you don’t have to expend energy filling in the gaps; the result is power to live your life.
 Love is often described as the absence of fear; harmony is the result.
 It’s impossible to be happy without forgiveness.
 You won’t be at peace without all of the above.”

-After I heard this phrase for the first time, the words that came into my mind were, “I am not a victim, I am an overcomer.”
-Too many times, we allow ourselves to become the victim in situations that we have no control over.
+After I heard this phrase for the first time, the words that came into my mind were, “I am not a victim; I am an overcomer.”
+Too often, we allow ourselves to become the victim in situations that we have no control over.
 Life throws us many curve-balls, but our response is what creates the reaction.

 I will never stop quoting Rachel Hollis!
 I love what she said in her book, Girl, Wash Your Face, “You, and only you, are ultimately responsible for who you become and how happy you are!”